Trump: US demands restoration of UN sanctions against Iran

 The United States intends to restore virtually all of the previously suspended United Nations sanctions on Iran, Trump said on Wednesday.

-As set out by the resolution enshrining the 2015 deal, snapback would re-impose UN sanctions that were eased in exchange for curbs on Iran's nuclear programme.
+It's a snapback.
+As set out by the resolution enshrining the 2015 deal, snapback would re-impose UN sanctions that were eased in exchange for curbs on Iran's nuclear program.

 But the US move faces steep opposition and could prompt a revolt from the council's other members.
 None of them believes the US has the standing to do it because Trump withdrew from the nuclear deal two years ago.